raghavkanva/psoc-4100s_toggle_led_baremetal/README.md

-#  Bare-Metal GPIO & Interrupt Handling on CY8CKIT-149 (PSoC 4100S)
+#  Bare-Metal Functionalities GPIO & Interrupt Handling on CY8CKIT-149 (PSoC 4100S)

 This project demonstrates **bare-metal programming** on the **Infineon CY8CKIT-149 PSoC 4100S** board without using CMSIS, HAL, or PDL libraries.
 The objective is to **toggle an LED sequence when a button press interrupt is detected**, implemented entirely using **direct register-level programming**.